AKUINO/JBCDIC/README.md

 If the table is different than the current one, a chunk is generated with the 4 bits value = 12+"current row" (shift to the other table)

-If the row is different form the current one, a chunk is generated with the 4 bits value = 12+"requested row" (shift to the desirer row)
+If the row is different from the current one, a chunk is generated with the 4 bits value = 12+"requested row" (shift to the desirer row)

 A chunk is generated with the desired character position (4 bits value between 0 and 11).